jbtronics/settings-bundle/docs/usage/settings.md

 * `formOptions` (optional): An array of options, which is passed to the form type.
 This overrides the defaults defined by the defaults defined by the parameter type.
 The available options depend on the form type.
 See the documentation of the form type for more information.
 * `nullable` (optional): Override the behavior if the parameter is considered nullable.
 Normally this is derived automatically from the declared property type.
 * `groups` (optional): The groups this parameter belongs to.
 This can be used to only render certain subsets of the parameters in forms, etc. This must be an array of strings, or null if this parameter should not belong to any group.

+### #[EmbeddedSettings]

+* `target`(optional): The class name of the settings class, which should be embedded.
+If not set, the target class is derived automatically from the property type.
+* `groups` (optional): The groups this embedded settings class belongs to.
+This can be used to only render certain subsets of the parameters in forms, etc.